17 Things Nobody Tells You About Living in Sicily

 The discount supermarket.

-While he loved the prices, what he didn’t enjoy were the queue-jumpers, the old ladies ramming their trolleys into his ankles and women pushing him out of the way and then yelling at him simply for being there!
+While he loved the prices, what he didn’t enjoy were the queue-jumpers, the old ladies ramming their trolleys into his ankles, and women yelling at him simply for being there!

 14. It can be dirty

-Infrastructure in Sicily is kinda like bureaucracy – non-existent.
+Infrastructure in Sicily is like the bureaucracy – non-existent.

-You can read more about why this is here, but garbage on the streets is an unfortunate reality of life in Sicily.
+You can read more about why this is here, but garbage on the streets is an unfortunate reality of life in Sicily (although I noticed this far more in large cities than more rural villages and small towns).

 15. Locals aren’t as scary as they look!